-The soil throughout the study area is medium brown sandy loam, which is consistent with the wider area surrounding the property.
+The soil throughout the study area is a brown sandy topsoil overlying a gold sandy subsoil, which is consistent with the wider area surrounding the property.
 Therefore, the presence of this soil has no impact on potential within the study area, as the wider area is not known for clay soils or exposed bedrock.

 The image below (Kuhlmann, Stacy 2017) shows the consistencies of soil types and how they compare to one another.
-The soil found within the study area was a sand loam, which contains a higher percentage of sand with a lower percentage of clay and an even lower percentage of silt.
 The lower percentage of clay allows the soil to break up from the action of ploughing alone when not compacted or bound by extensive root masses.